SikuliX/SikuliX-Docs/src/main/resources/docs/source/interaction.rst

 and for one " you need \\".
 In a string enclosed in ' (single apostrophes), a ' has to be \\' and a " is taken as such.

-To avoid any problems, it is recommended to use the raw string ``r'some text with \\ and " ...'``, since there is no need for escaping (but no trailing \\ is allowed here).
+To avoid any problems, it is recommended to use the raw string ``r'some text with \ and " ...'``, since there is no need for escaping (but no trailing \\ is allowed here).
-  This is especially useful, when you have to specify Windows path's or want to setup command lines for use with run(), os.popen() or Jythons Subprocess module.
+  This is especially useful, when you have to specify Windows path's containing blanks or want to setup command lines for use with openApp(), App.open(), run(), os.popen() or Jythons Subprocess module.

 **NOTE for Mac users** As application name use the name, that is displayed with the program symbol on the taskbar, which might differ from what is displayed in the top left of the menu bar.